-47. Will the audit process include a daily review of areas of concern?
+46. Does the audit process include a daily review of areas of concern?

 Yes.
-Auditing Organizations must be in compliance in accordance with the requirements of IMDRF MDSAP WG N3, and N4, including the requirements of ISO/IEC 17021-1 and all other related MDSAP documents, but will conduct the audit according to the Audit Model.
-Additionally, ISO/IEC 17021-1, Sub-Clause 9.4.3.1-Conducting the opening meeting, requires that "during the audit, the client will be kept informed of the audit progress and any concerns."
+Auditing Organizations must be in compliance with the requirements of IMDRF MDSAP WG N3, and N4, including the requirements of ISO/IEC 17021-1 and all other related MDSAP documents.
+ISO/IEC 17021-1, Sub-Clause 9.4.3.1-Conducting the opening meeting, requires that "during the audit, the client will be kept informed of the audit progress and any concerns."

-48. Will MDSAP Pilot audits be conducted by single or multiple auditors?
+47. Are MDSAP audits conducted by single or multiple auditors?

-Procedure MDSAP AU P0008 Audit Time Calculations, specifies how to determine the on-site audit duration in man-days.
+Procedure MDSAP AU P0008 Audit Time Determination specifies how to determine the on-site audit duration in man-days.
 Auditing Organizations decide how many auditors will compose the audit team.
 For instance, a 6 man-day audit could be completed in 3 days by a 2-auditors team.
 Auditing Organisations are also required to take into account the competency of the audit team for the type of audit and the scope of products that are produced under the control of the manufacturer's QMS.

-49. Who assigns a particular auditor?
+48. Who assigns a particular auditor?
 The Auditing Organization or Regulatory Authority?